duhrer/pico-explorer-standalone-navigator/README.md

 If you don't have a PiProbe, reboot your Pico while holding the "Bootsel" button, then drag the generated UF2 file onto the USB drive that appears.

-If you have a PiProbe, you can install the program without resetting your Pico using a command like:
+If you have a PiProbe, you can install the program without resetting your Pico using a command like the following from the `build` directory:

 ```
-sudo openocd -f interface/cmsis-dap.cfg -f target/rp2040.cfg -c "adapter speed 5000" -c "program pico-explorer-clock.elf verify reset exit"
+sudo openocd -f interface/cmsis-dap.cfg -f target/rp2040.cfg -c "adapter speed 5000" -c "program pico-explorer-standalone-navigator.elf verify reset exit"
 ```

 ### Installing on a Pico